hazelcast/hazelcast-platform-demos/banking/transaction-monitor/src/main/scripts/README.md

 ### 5.A `kubernetes-5-optional-hazelcast-enterprise.yaml`

-Create Enterprise Hazelcast clusters for transaction storage.
+Create Enterprise Hazelcast clusters for transaction storage, and Grafana/Prometheus for charting.

 Use `kubectl exec --stdin --tty transaction-monitor-ecommerce-grid1-hazelcast-0 -- /bin/bash` to connect to see tiered store directory "/data/transaction-monitor".